 “Technical analysis is a skill that improves with experience and study.
 Always be a student and keep learning.” – John Murphy

 There was a time long ago when trading in stocks was a simple game of buying and selling.
 But now it is not.
-Technical analysis is an art and science of predicting future prices from past price movements have given investors new technical analysis indicators.
+Technical analysis is an art and science of predicting future prices from past price movements that have given investors new technical analysis indicators.

-Let us discuss about those tools today:-
+Let us discuss those tools today:-

 Top 9 Widely Used Technical Analysis Indicators:

 Here are some of the most widely used technical analysis indicators in stock trading:

 The On-Balance-Volume is a technical analysis indicator used to measure the positive and negative flow of volume in a security over time.
 It is a momentum indicator that measures positive and negative volume flow.

 This indicator was developed by Joseph Granville.
 According to him, when volume increases sharply without a significant change in the stock’s price then the price will eventually jump up and when volume decreases sharply without a significant change in the stock’s price then the price will eventually jump down.

 There are three rules implemented when calculating on-balance volume (OBV):